hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 {: .notice--info}
-Numba interoperates with GPU-enabled libraries such as CuPy and PyTorch, enabling data to be exchanged without copying it back to the CPU.
+Numba also interoperates with other GPU-enabled libraries such as [CuPy](https://cupy.dev/) and [PyTorch](https://pytorch.org/), enabling data to be exchanged without copying it back to the CPU.
 This makes it possible to combine custom CUDA kernels written in Python with high-level GPU libraries in a single application.